 What is a GBU-39?
 What does SEAD stand for?
-If you’re not familiar with any of these terms, then Matrix’s latest wargame release aptly titled, Command: Modern Operations, will swiftly introduce you, not only these terms but instead kicking you down a rabbit hole of kaleidoscopic military jargon and terminology.
+If you’re not familiar with any of these terms, then Matrix’s latest wargame release, aptly titled, Command: Modern Operations, will swiftly introduce you not only to these terms but instead kick you down a rabbit hole of kaleidoscopic military jargon and terminology.

-Command: Modern Operations is the sequel to 2013’s Command: Modern Air Naval Operations, a modern warfare command simulator, where you are placed as the head of a command center for modern operations, encompassing, the tri factor of the modern military landscape; land, air, and sea.
-You’ll get to decide on sweeping military maneuvers of your flight squadron, all the way down to the speed and height of individual F-22s.
+Command: Modern Operations is the sequel to 2013’s Command: Modern Air Naval Operations, a modern warfare command simulator, where you are placed as the head of a command centre for modern operations, encompassing the tri factor of the contemporary military landscape; land, air, and sea.
+You’ll get to decide on sweeping military manoeuvres of your flight squadron, down to the speed and height of individual F-22s.

-If the first game, Command Modern Operations Air Naval Operations (CMANO) was a game built with function as its priority, then the sequel Command: Modern Operations is built to impress.
-C: MO comes with a new sleek-looking dark interface to mimic the tension and atmosphere of a command and control room, aided by revamped modern interface with symbols to represent their functions.
-However, for most people coming back, they’ll most likely revert back to the old method of right-clicking and drop-down menu, to launch your GBU-39.
+If the first game, Command Modern Operations Air Naval Operations (CMANO), was a game built with function as its priority, then its sequel is built to impress.
+The game comes with a new sleek-looking dark interface to mimic the tension and atmosphere of a command and control room, aided by revamped modern interface with symbols to represent their functions.
+However, most people coming back will most likely revert to the old method of the right-clicking and drop-down menu to launch your GBU-39.

-A new global map has also enhanced the experience of command, allowing you to zoom right down in detail, enough to visually see the airbases your F-22s are on.
-Albeit, you can’t see the fighters, but we’ll leave that to your imagination.
+A new global map has also enhanced the command experience, allowing you to zoom right down in detail, enough to visually see the airbases your F-22s are on.
+Albeit, you can’t see the fighters, we’ll leave that to your imagination.
 You’ll also have topographical heat maps to aid you in understanding the landscape.
-There is definitely no lack of control of the information available.
-Only, understanding the kind of information you are looking for is required to deepen your enjoyment.
+There is no lack of control of the information available.
+Understanding the kind of information you are looking for is required to deepen your enjoyment.

-One of the most anticipated features is the TacView integration, which is a separate module, that tags on the game, and presents a 3D landscape of every unit of the battlefield, yes, including the enemy.
-However, my favorite feature in C: MO would have to be the new organization of the message logs, including alerts, which categorized logs based on combat, contacts, and in-game messages.
-Mousing over any of the logs will trigger pop-up messages on the exact location on the map, where the logs were triggered; Satisfyingly leaving a trail of pop-ups indicating when the enemy was contacted, up to the last contact right before the warheads hits the target.
+One of the most anticipated features is the TacView integration, a separate module that tags on the game and presents a 3D landscape of every battlefield unit, yes, including the enemy.
+However, my favourite feature would have to be the new organisation of the message logs, including alerts, which categorised logs based on combat, contacts, and in-game messages.
+Mousing over any of the logs will trigger pop-up messages on the exact location on the map where the logs were triggered; Satisfyingly leaving a trail of pop-ups indicating when the enemy was contacted, up to the last contact right before the warheads hit the target.

-If you’re new to the series or maybe had a passing interest.
-This sequel definitely improves the experience of commanding your modern forces.
-However, if the first one did not grab you then this would not either.
-In my opinion, though, everyone who is interested in strategy, especially modern operations, should really give this game a try.
-I highly recommend playing through all the tutorials in chronological order to really get a sense of the flow of the game and learn how to pilot squadrons of F=22s all the way to launching torpedoes from submarines in the Baltic Sea!
+Suppose you’re new to the series or maybe had a passing interest.
+This sequel improves the experience of commanding your modern forces.
+However, if the first one did not grab you, this would not either.
+In my opinion, though, everyone who is interested in strategy, especially current operations, should give this game a try.
+I highly recommend playing through all the tutorials in chronological order to get a sense of the game’s flow and learn how to pilot squadrons of F-22s to launch torpedoes from submarines in the Baltic Sea!